crisbpadilla/DataScience_Course/README.md

  Payload: fuel load used in stage one measure in kg.
  Outcome: concatenation of boolean variable of success or failure plus the landing dock or surface.

  For this part, the outcome category was considered to identify the success of failure of the first stage landing of the falcon 9 rockets.
 This values were storage in a new column named 'Class' that contains a binary response where '0' are the fail landings and '1' the ones that succeded.
-The code can be find in <a> href=https://github.com/crisbpadilla/DataScience_Course/blob/main/labs-jupyter-spacex-Data%20wrangling%20(1).ipynb > Data wrangling landing Outcomes </a> (not yet updated)
+The code can be find in <a href='https://github.com/crisbpadilla/DataScience_Course/blob/main/labs-jupyter-spacex-Data%20wrangling%20(1).ipynb' > Data wrangling landing Outcomes </a> (not yet updated)
 ## Data analysis and visualizations

   Folium is another package in python that allows to work with maps and coordinates using markers, points, polygons and other figures to visualized data on a map.
 This library was used to identify the launch sites in the map and show a count of the success and fails launch of the falcon 9 <a href='https://github.com/crisbpadilla/DataScience_Course/blob/main/lab_jupyter_launch_site_location.jupyterlite.ipynb'> IBM lab to Map analysis </a> .
 In this laboratory, the main visualizations obtain were as follow: